api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

   api3/airnode:latest
 ```

-This will output a receipt file with the extension **.receipt.json** in the /config directory.

 ### Fund Master Wallet

-Run the following to send your master wallet 0.1 ETH for it to [create a provider record](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/provider.md#creating-a-provider-record) for you on-chain.
+Run the following to send your **Master Wallet** 0.1 ETH to [create a provider record](../protocols/request-response/provider.html#creating-a-provider-record) on-chain.
+The deployed Airnode will use these funds for the transaction that will create the provider record on Ropsten.
+Leftover ETH will be returned to your address automatically.

 ```bash
 npm run fund-master-wallet
 ```

-Your deployed Airnode will use these funds to make the transaction that will create the provider record on Ropsten, and send the leftover ETH back to your address automatically.

 ### Make Endpoint Publicly Accessible

-`config.json` defines an [endpoint](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endpoint.md) named `coinMarketData`, whose [`endpointId`](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endpoint.md#endpointid) is `0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c`.
-Endpoints are not publicly accessible by default, so you will have to make a transaction for this.
-Run the following to set your endpoint's [authorizers](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/authorizer.md) to `[0x0000000000000000000000000000000000000000]`, which makes it [publicly accessible](https://github.com/api3dao/api3-docs/blob/master/provider-guides/setting-authorizers.md#allow-all):
+**config.json** defines an [endpoint](../protocols/request-response/endpoint.html) named `coinMarketData`, whose [endpointId](../protocols/request-response/endpoint.html#endpointid) is `0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c`.

+Endpoints are not publicly accessible by default.
+Run the command **update-authorizers** to set your endpoint's [authorizers](../protocols/request-response/authorizer.html) to `[0x0000000000000000000000000000000000000000]`, which makes it [publicly accessible](../guides/provider/setting-authorizers.html#allow-all):

 ```bash
 npm run update-authorizers